×

 What should I do if I think I have a urinary infection?

-If you have pain in the bladder area (pictured below), pain when passing urine, a need to urinate frequently or urine that is dark or strong-smelling, especially if you have a fever of 38ºC or more, you should contact your GP for further advice.
+If you have pain in the bladder area, pain when passing urine, a need to urinate frequently or urine that is dark or strong-smelling, especially if you have a fever of 38ºC or more, you should contact your GP for further advice.

 These symptoms are all non-specific.
 They can be caused by many other conditions such as sexually-transmitted infection, vaginal thrush (in women), chemical irritants (soap & deodorants), stones (in the kidney, ureter or bladder), interstitial cystitis, bladder cancer or inflammation in the prostate gland (prostatitis).